davs3275/sbs/med/collier.md

 most ripe, open and gape; and olives, when they fall of themselves and are near decaying, are particularly pretty to look at.
-The bending of an ear of corn, the browofalion, the foamof a boar, and manyother things, if you take them singly, are far enough from being beautiful ; but when they are looked on as effects of the products of Nature, help to adorn and attract.
+The bending of an ear of corn, the brow of a lion, the form of a boar, and many other things, if you take them singly, are far enough from being beautiful ; but when they are looked on as effects of the products of Nature, help to adorn and attract.